|

 the route was to value climbing over ones life.
 Yet off they went to try

+it.
+At least they turned around.
 This year the weather report was poor.
 One of the students declined to

 ski on Mt Hood on Friday, saying he was going to Mt Rainier.
 I double-checked